 Each state receives an annual ceiling of 9% federal tax credits and they are oversubscribed by a 2:1 ratio.
 Unlike 9% LIHTC, federal 4% tax credits are not capped; however, they must be used in conjunction with tax-exempt private activity mortgage revenue bonds, administered by CDLAC, which are capped.
-In 2020, the state ceiling for private activity bonds was set at \$4 billion.
+In 2020, the state ceiling for PABs was set at \$4 billion.
 The value of the 4% tax credits is less than half of the 9% tax credits and, as a result, 4% federal credits are generally used in conjunction with another funding source, like state housing bonds or local funding sources.

-- 3) Background of the state LIHTC program.
+- 3) The state LIHTC program.
 In 1987, the Legislature authorized a state LIHTC program to augment the federal tax credit program.
 State tax credits can only be awarded to projects that have also received, or are concurrently receiving, an allocation of the federal LIHTC.
 The amount of state LIHTC that may be annually allocated by the TCAC is limited to \$70 million, adjusted for inflation.
 In 2020, the total credit amount available for allocation was \$111 million plus any unused or returned credit allocations from previous years.
-Current state tax law generally conforms to federal law with respect to the LIHTC, except that it is limited to projects located in California. - 4) Breaking the logiam.
-In order to access the unlimited 4% federal LIHTC, federal law requires 50% of a development's costs to be financed with taxexempt private activity bonds issued by CDLAC.
+Current state tax law generally conforms to federal law with respect to the LIHTC, except that it is limited to projects located in California. - 4) Breaking the logjam.
+In order to access the unlimited 4% federal LIHTC, federal law requires 50% of a development's costs to be financed with tax-exempt PABs issued by CDLAC.
 However, the 50% threshold has not been updated since 1990, when it was lowered from 70%.
-Moreover, each state's allocation of tax-exempt private activity bonds is limited by federal law.
-As a result, California's tax-exempt bonds are oversubscribed 3-to-1, leaving hundreds of shovel-ready affordable housing developments stuck in the queue.
-The bipartisan AHCIA, S. 1136 and H.R.
-2573, introduced by Senators Maria Cantwell (D-WA), Todd Young (R-IN), Ron Wyden (D-OR), and Rob Portman (R-OH), and Representatives Suzan DelBene (D-WA), Jackie Walorski (R-IN), Don Beyer (D-VA), and Brad Wenstrup (R-OH), will address this problem by lowering the 50% threshold to 25%.
-If passed, California could immediately award tax-exempt bonds to twice as many affordable housing developments and draw twice as many federal 4% credits to California to meet the state's housing needs.
-According to the sponsors of this resolution, the California Housing Partnership Corporation and Housing California, the AHCIA will enable the state to add 330,000 new affordable homes over the next 10 years.
-This resolution asks Congress to enact the AHCIA.
+Moreover, each state's allocation of tax-exempt PABs is limited by federal law.
+As a result, California's tax-exempt bonds are oversubscribed, leaving hundreds of shovel-ready affordable housing developments stuck in the queue.
+The AHCIA of 2023, among many other provisions, proposes to reduce the bond financing threshold requirement for 4% credit projects from 50 to 25% of initial costs.
+If passed, California could immediately award tax-exempt bonds to twice as many affordable housing developments and draw twice as many federal 4% credits to California to meet the state's housing needs. - 5) If at first you don't succeed...
+The Legislature adopted SJR 6 (Wiener) in 2021, which was substantially similar to this resolution.